 1. Ignore consequences of decisions

 Folks spent, PERIOD!
-They were not concerned with the effects of spending.
-Indeed, they didn’t think about how this spending might reduce their ability to do something else later.
-They considered nothing but spending to get the current item.
+Effects of spending didn’t bother them.
+They didn’t consider how current spending might reduce later choices.
+Nothing but the present counted.
 But when they realized how much debt they incurred, they started the blame and victim games.
-Folks, let’s never forget this Benjamin Franklin quote: “He that is good for making excuses is seldom good for anything else.”
+Folks, let’s never overlook this Benjamin Franklin quote: “He that is good for making excuses is seldom good for anything else.”

 2. No process to decide to spend

-People who remained in debt did not think it was necessary to follow a spending decision procedure before spending.
-They saw this as time consuming and unnecessary.
-Still, without a process to help you look at alternatives, including the alternative of not spending, you will let situations lead you.
-And you will end up with debt for a long time–a debt sentence.
+People who remained in debt did not think they needed to follow a spending decision procedure before spending.
+To them, this approach was time consuming and unnecessary.
+Still, without a process to help you look at alternatives, including the alternative of not spending, you will let events lead you.
+And you will stay in debt—a debt sentence.

 3. No budget

-Most folks I see do not want to budget.
-Moreover, they do not want to learn about a budget because they believe it is a strait jacket.
+Most folks I see don’t budget.
+They do not want to learn about a budget because they believe a budget is a straitjacket.
 But a budget is nothing more than a guide to help you get to your goals in a stress free manner.
-We don’t know the future so it will likely be wrong.
-But we need to go through the process.
+We don’t know the future so the events won’t unfold as we expect.
+Still, we need to follow a process to help us review opportunities and potential pitfalls.
 The late Dwight D. Eisenhower puts it this way: In preparing for battle I have always found that plans are useless, but planning is indispensable.

-To be sure, the budget is not a constraint.
-You prepare it.
-You implement it.
-The budget helps you consider opportunities and challenges in a future period so you might prepare to deal with them now.
-Often folks tell people to budget and all will be well.
-However, that’s just part of the journey.
-We need to review and update budgets and plans regularly as events change.
-And they do change.
+The budget is not a constraint.
+You prepare it; you follow it as needed; and it helps you consider and prepare to handle future opportunities and challenges.
+Often folks say, budget and everything will be well; but, that’s incorrect.
+Budgeting is only part of the journey.
+We need to review and update budgets and plans as events change.
+And they change.

 In the budget, we can plan and save for emergencies that will arise.
 We don’t know when, but we know they will arise, so we should plan for them.
-According to Warren Buffet, “Do not save what is left after spending.
+Warren Buffett says, “Do not save what is left after spending.
 Spend what is left after saving.”
 A budget is the best tool to help you do this.

 4. Easy credit

 It’s easy to get credit.
 And it can be cheap.
-Besides, it’s invisible money, so people spend confident they can make a small minimum payment for years.
-Indeed, I have seen folks with over seven credit cards, juggling monthly payments over long periods.
+Besides, it’s invisible money, so people spend confident they can make the smallest payment for years.
+I have seen folks with over seven credit cards, juggling required payments over long periods.
 I am not against having one credit card provided we convert it to a check.
-Sadly, many people focus on fixing credit scores and not fixing their attitudes and behaviour.
-These folks spend consistently on credit and end up with invisible electronic ankle bracelets reflected by intense emotional stress.
+Many people focus on fixing credit scores and not fixing their attitudes and behavior.
+These folks spend on credit and end up with invisible electronic ankle bracelets reflected by intense emotional stress.

 5. Herd mentality

-Keeping up with the Joneses’ has never been easier.
-People follow their friends, family, neighbours.
-However, they forget two critical matters.
-First, their neighbours et al, might be deep in debt with no outward sign.
-Second, the neighbour might be at a different life stage where she can afford to buy that new car for cash.
+Keeping up with your neighbor’s lifestyle has never been easier.
+People follow their friends, family, neighbors.
+But, they forget two crucial matters.
+First, their neighbors et al., might be deep in debt with no outward sign.
+Second, the neighbor might be at a different life stage where she can afford to buy that new car for cash.

-Here is my paraphrase of a relevant quote from the late Adrian Rogers: Just as you upgrade to catch up with your neighbour, he upgrades again.
+Here is my paraphrase of a relevant quote from the late Adrian Rogers: Just as you upgrade to catch up with your neighbor, he upgrades again.

 6. No accountability

 Folks spend and spend and spend and do not account to anyone.
-In families this can be a huge issue.
-Husband or wife spends while the other is distracted, then voilà!, reality hits and the other party realizes the couple is broke and doomed for a long debt sentence.
+In families, this can be a huge emotional and relational issue.
+Husband and wife spend with no coordination, then voilà!, reality hits and the other party realizes the couple is broke and doomed for a long debt sentence.
 We should always remember we are spending God’s money and we will have to account for our stewardship.
 Romans 14:12 (ESV) reminds us, “So then each of us will give an account of himself to God.”
 We need an accountability partner to help us stay on course to do His will.

 7. Anticipated funds

 Your boss promises you a raise and a bonus.
-Immediately you leave her office you spend it on goods you yearned for.
-Before the raise and bonus materializes, the company is in trouble and you are laid off.
+When you leave her office, you commit it on goods you crave.
+Before the raise and bonus materializes, the company lay you off with other employees.
 Ouch!
 You can’t return the items; now, they are yours.
-That’s why it’s crucial you never spend funds before you get them.
-Apostle James reminds us that God alone knows the future in James 4:13-15 (ESV):
+That’s why it’s crucial you don’t commit funds before you get them.
+Apostle James cautions us that God alone knows the future in James 4:13-15 (ESV):